dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-imap-client/managing-messages-on-imap-server/_index.md

 2. Iterate through each message in the messageInfoCollection using a foreach loop.
 3. Call the [ListAttachments()](https://reference.aspose.com/email/net/aspose.email.clients.imap/imapclient/listattachments/#imapclientlistattachments-method) method on the imapClient object, passing the SequenceNumber property of the message object as a parameter.
 This method will return an ImapAttachmentInfoCollection containing information about the attachments in the message.
 4. Iterate through each attachment in the attachmentInfoCollection using a foreach loop.
 5. Within the inner loop, you can access the information about each attachment using properties of the attachmentInfo object.
-In this example, the name and size of each attachment are logged to the console using Console.WriteLine().

-   Console.WriteLine("Attachment: {0} (size: {1})", attachmentInfo.Name, attachmentInfo.Size);
 ```cs
 var messageInfoCollection = imapClient.ListMessages();